- Healthy Cities and Communities; Population Health approaches

 - University-Community Engagement

-Trained as a community psychologist, Dr Iain Butterworth has a strong interest in the interrelationship between urban design, planning, governance and well-being.
+Trained in community psychology, Dr Iain Butterworth has a strong interest in the interrelationship between urban design, planning, governance and well-being.
 Iain has 25 years’ experience in a range of sectors, including community development, government, higher education and consulting.
 Iain is currently National President of the Australian Fulbright Alumni Association, and an honorary Associate Professor at the School of Population and Global Health, University of Melbourne.

 Since 2010, Iain has worked with the Victorian Department of Health and Human Services and is currently the Manager of Population Health and Planning for East Division Health.
 The Team’s specific areas of expertise include population health, planning and implementation, collective impact, university-community partnerships, applied policy research, health promotion, liveability, workability, workforce development, active ageing, place-based approaches, strategic planning, program logic, project management, evaluation, partnership development, governance.